Building in Marakkech

 What To Do In Marrakech: Get Lost In The Souks

 I stumble upon an entire alley of shoemakers.
 Each stall was about as wide as the shoemaker himself.
-In a series of memorized movements, he hammers, cuts, then casually tosses the leather soles into a pile of identical soles.
+In a series of memorized movements, he hammers, cuts, and then casually tosses the leather soles into a pile of identical soles.
 Another alley has lantern makers.
 The artisans punch through thin copper to create delicate pieces as they’ve likely been doing for a century.
-While it looks like a performance for the tourists, it’s simple everyday life.
+While it looks like a performance for tourists, it’s simply everyday life.

 Rug shop in the souks Elderly lady selling spices Woman selling spices